poppy-project/poppy-docs/02-getting-started/03-connect.md

 Indeed, except if you plug a keyboard and a screen to the embedded board you can not directly use it.
 You have to connect to it through a network.
 This section will describe the main steps to follow in order to do that.

-Poppy robots can use either ethernet or wifi network.
-Yet, you first need to use an ethernet network so you can configure the robot so it then automatically uses your specific wifi.
+Poppy robots can use either Ethernet or wifi network.
+Yet, you first need to use an Ethernet network so you can configure the robot so it then automatically uses your specific wifi.

-Once you have plugged the robot and your computer on the same ethernet network, you only need to get one of those two things:
+Once you have plugged the robot and your computer on the same Ethernet network, you only need to get one of those two things:

-*  Use the [Zeroconf protocol](https://fr.wikipedia.org/wiki/Zeroconf) to connect to the robot using its hostname: *"poppy.local"* - This should works directly under MacOS and Linux but required to install [this software](https://support.apple.com/kb/DL999) on Windows.
-This is the simplest way and should be preferred except if you do not have the administrator right on your Windows machine for instance.
+*  Use the [Zeroconf protocol](https://fr.wikipedia.org/wiki/Zeroconf) to connect to the robot using its hostname: *"poppy.local"*.
+This should works directly under Mac OS and GNU/Linux but required to install [*Bonjour Print Services*](https://support.apple.com/kb/DL999) on Windows.
+This is the simplest way and should be preferred except if you do not have the administrator right on your Windows computer for instance.
+Note that *Bonjour Print Services for Windows* may be already installed if you have iTunes or QuickTime on your computer.
 * Know the IP address of the robot assigned by the router of your network.

 **Note: If you are not familiar with network configuration or have no idea what the previous paragraph tried to say, you should see with the IT network engineer, how you can do that.**

 ![Network Schema](../img/network.png)

-### Use the control and monitoring interface
+### Use the web interface

 One you managed to have either Zeroconf working or the IP address of you robot, you can directly access its control and monitoring interface.
 This web interface can be used to: